Haute Savoie / France

 Skiing and boarding are the main activities that bring guests to chalets in St Gervais les Bains in the winter, and in the summer, hiking, biking and climbing are the most popular.
 But when you stay at an OVO Network property, there is so much more to see and do.

-Here are some of our favourite things to do in St Gervais - you’ll find the details below:
+Here are some of our favourite things to do in St Gervais:

-Make the most of the great weather with Pass Loisirs or leisure pass.
+Summer fun - Make the most of the great weather with Pass Loisirs or leisure pass.
 For a one-off payment, you get to use the Evasion domaine lifts, the swimming pool in St Gervais, mini-golf, skating rink, the library and the museums.
-You’ll also get a discount on attractions such as the Mont Blanc Tramway and the Thermal baths.
+You’ll also get a discount on attractions such as the Mont Blanc Tramway and the highly recommended Thermal baths.
 Check the website for the latest rates and conditions.

 Rond de Carotte (50 rue de la Vignette, 74170, Saint-Gervais-les-Bains, tel +33 4 50 47 76 39) Good food, well cooked with an inventive twist is the aim of this Michelin-recommended restaurant.
 The menu changes weekly, according to the produce available - you can get a three course lunch for €30 and tasting menus are €60 for five courses or €75 for seven courses.